College of Applied Science Vadakkencherry

 The College of Applied Science or CASVDY, is located in Vadakkencherry, Palakkad district in the Indian state of Kerala.

-The college is affiliated with the University of Calicut.
-It is managed by the IHRD, a government of Kerala undertaking.
-It conducts courses in B.Sc Computer Science, B.Sc Electronics, B.Com with Computer Application, M.Sc Computer Science, M.Sc Electronics and MCA.
+The college is affiliated to the University of Calicut, recognized under Section 2F of the UGC and approved by the AICTE.
+It is managed by the IHRD, a Government of Kerala undertaking.
+It conducts courses in B.Sc Computer Science, BCA, B.Sc Electronics, B.Com with Computer Application, B.Com with Finance, M.Sc Computer Science, M.Sc Electronics and M.Com.

-CASVDY is the first college in Kerala to offer a postgraduate diploma course in Audio engineering at the government level for aspirants in the audio media industry and fourth in India.
-The course started in June 2010.
+CASVDY was the first in Kerala to offer a postgraduate diploma course in Audio engineering at the government level for aspirants in the audio media industry and fourth in India.
+The course commenced in June 2010.

-NSS unit of IHRD was the overall champions of 2018 NSS kalotsavam.

 Overview

 The college was established in 1993 offering undergraduate education programs such as B.Sc.
 Electronics and Computer Science for the first time in Kerala.
-The course is being run under the semester system.
-The University of Calicut awards the degree.
-The location of the permanent building of the college is by the side of NH 47 at a distance of 33 km from both Palakkad and Thrissur.
-There are about 29 teaching staff, 14 in Computer Science, 10 in Electronics and 5 others.
+The courses are run under the semester system and under the new NEP Policy of the Government of India/Kerala.
+The University of Calicut awards the degrees.
+The location of the permanent building of the college is beside NH 47 at a distance of 33 km from both Palakkad and Thrissur.